-\textbf{Results on Original Caltech.} We want to see how the added R2N module effects the performance of original pedestrian detector under upright images.
-Therefore, the second experiment focus on original dataset instead of a rotated one.
-When evaluated on the original Caltech dataset (Figure \ref{fig:quan} \textbf{middle}), we found that the performance drops 1\% and 3\% for RPN-BF and Faster-RCNN respectively after inserting the R2N to the original detector.
-This drop is reasonable because we do not jointly fine-tune the networks after inserting the R2N module and the estimation of rotation from the rotation estimation module is not perfectly precise (i.e. it might add some rotations to the upright pedestrians.).
-Note that the performance of Faster-RCNN series is much worse than RPN-BF series due to the fact that Faster-RCNN is pre-trained on VOC2007 dataset not Caltech.
+\textbf{Results on Original Caltech.} To see how adding the R2N module affects the performance of the original pedestrian detector when detecting upright pedestrians, the second experiment focuses on the original dataset instead of the rotated one.
+When evaluated on the original Caltech dataset (Figure \ref{fig:quan} \textbf{middle}), we found that the performance drops 1\% and 3\% for RPN-BF and Faster-RCNN, respectively, after inserting the R2N into the original detector.
+This drop is reasonable because we do not jointly fine-tune the networks after inserting the R2N module and the estimation of rotation from the rotation estimation module is not perfectly precise (i.e., it might add some rotations to the upright pedestrians).
+The performance of the Faster-RCNN variants is much worse than the RPN-BF variants because Faster-RCNN is pre-trained on the VOC2007 dataset and not Caltech dataset.

-\textbf{Results on YouTube Wearable.} In order to see how our R2N performs on real-world rotated image data in the wild, we compare the Faster-RCNN and RPN-BF with/without our R2N on the YouTube Wearable dataset.
-Quantitative and qualitative results are shown in Figure \ref{fig:quan} (\textbf{right}) and \ref{fig:qua} respectively.
-Compared to the results on Caltech dataset, Faster-RCNN+R2N performs much better, which might result from similar appearance and scale of pedestrians between YouTube Wearable and VOC2007 dataset.
-More importantly, adding the R2N increases the performance by 18.2\% for Faster-RCNN and 11.7\% for RPN-BF although we do not fine-tune the detectors on this completely new dataset.
-This demonstrates again that the proposed R2N can add rotation invariance to a detection network immediately without joint fine-tuning such that the detector is able to detect pedestrians with various poses.
+\textbf{Results on YouTube Wearable.} To see how our R2N performs on real-world rotated image data, we compare the Faster-RCNN and RPN-BF with and without our R2N on the YouTube Wearable dataset.
+Quantitative and qualitative results are shown in Figure \ref{fig:quan} (\textbf{right}) and \ref{fig:qua}, respectively.
+Compared to the results from the Caltech dataset, Faster-RCNN+R2N performs much better, which might result from a similar appearance and scale of pedestrians between the YouTube Wearable and VOC2007 datasets.
+More importantly, adding the R2N increases the performance by 18.2\% for Faster-RCNN and 11.7\% for RPN-BF, although we do not fine-tune the detectors on this completely new dataset.
+This demonstrates again that the proposed R2N can add rotation invariance to a detection network immediately without joint fine-tuning such that the detector can detect pedestrians with various poses.